TomasKoutek/pystlouisfed/README.md

 ### Working with rate limiting

 The API is limited to 120 calls per 60 seconds.
-`pystlouisfed` therefore by default uses [ratelimiter](https://github.com/RazerM/ratelimiter), which monitors this limit!
+`pystlouisfed` therefore, by default uses [ratelimiter](https://github.com/RazerM/ratelimiter), which monitors this limit!
 So it is not a problem to download all series (~800) with the tag "daily" and "nsa" (Not Seasonally Adjusted) without exceeding any limits:

 ```python